 Artificial intelligence delivers the most value when it minimizes manual upkeep and accelerates decision-making.
 On monday work management, AI capabilities are embedded directly where the work occurs.

-- AI Blocks for marketing operations hygiene: Deploy ready-made AI actions like Categorize, Summarize, Detect sentiment, Translate, and Extract info from files to maintain consistency in intake and reporting fields at scale.
+- AI Blocks for marketing operations hygiene: deploy ready-made AI actions like Categorize, Summarize, Detect sentiment, Translate, and Extract info from files to maintain consistency in intake and reporting fields at scale.

-- Autofill with AI for assignments: Utilize Assign person with AI in a People column to route assignments based on roles and expertise, a feature particularly useful during spikes in request volume.
+- Autofill with AI for assignments: utilize Assign person with AI in a People column to route assignments based on roles and expertise, a feature particularly useful during spikes in request volume.

-- Digital Workforce (coming soon): The Campaign Manager digital worker is engineered to analyze campaign performance and provide actionable insights to optimize marketing impact.
+- Digital Workforce (coming soon): the Campaign Manager digital worker is engineered to analyze campaign performance and provide actionable insights to optimize marketing impact.

 Automations: